App Store and Google Play A/B Testing Strategies to Try in 2020

 How should we address these different segments?

 Traffic Channels Analysis

 The first step is to understand the unique blend of your app.
 Where do impressions come from?
-Where is the app discovered from?
+Where is the app discovered?
 Where are installs coming from?

 The app in the example is mainly discovered from Search (39%) and Browse (49%).
 However, when you look at installs, you can see that Search is bringing the smallest share of app units.

-This means that there’s large potential to optimize for search traffic.
+This means that there’s a large potential to optimize for search traffic.